Advantages of CardioLog Analytics SaaS over the Microsoft Office 365 Adoption Content Pack in Power BI

-- Product: while Power BI is shaped as a broad dashboarding tool and its new Content Pack is focused on presenting a high-level adoption matrix of Office 365 apps.
-On the other hand, CardioLog Analytics is designed as a dedicated analytics solution for SharePoint / Office 365 and social platforms (i.e., Yammer, Sitrion and more).
+- Product: while Power BI is shaped as a broad dashboarding tool and its new Content Pack is focused on presenting a high-level adoption matrix of Microsoft Office 365 apps.
+On the other hand, CardioLog Analytics is designed as a dedicated analytics solution for SharePoint / Microsoft Office 365 and social platforms (i.e., Yammer, Sitrion and more).
 As such, it provides in-depth analytics and insights on the portal and particularly its user behavior.

 - Value: whereas the Power BI Content Pack can help users see where adoption issues exist (which groups, sites or users have low adoption), CardioLog Analytics provides this information and much more.
 The insights CardioLog Analytics provides enable users to take action, thus helping them increase adoption and improve the portal overall.
 In addition, CardioLog offers metrics that users can leverage to ease migration and increase engagement.